-If you think crispy skin salmon is too hard to make at home, this post is for you!
-Here’s how to get salmon skin crispy!
+If you think Crispy Skin Salmon is too hard to make at home, this post is for you!
+With a few simple tricks, you can get perfectly crispy skin-on salmon every single time.
+It's kind of incredible!

 I took an unofficial poll of about 20 people (not a scientific sample size I know), and determined that about 80% of people don’t cook fish at home as often as they would like to.
 Why is that?
 Is it the smell?
 The scales?
 The fear of choking on bones?